“Discipleship is not an offer that man makes to Christ.” —Dietrich Bonhoeffer

 I admit, he is observant.
 Hopefully I won’t start prowling the streets provoking others to fight me.
 But who knows.

-Our discussion was set in the context of Paul’s full letter to the church in Ephesus.
-He warns against feelings of superiority between the Jewish and Gentile Christians by reminding them that everyone has an identity, calling, and assignment.
-As Christians, they are uniquely bound in a new, shared identity, which acts as an equalizer.
+Our discussion was set within the context of Paul’s full letter to the church in Ephesus, in which he warns against feelings of superiority between Jewish and Gentile Christians by reminding them that everyone has an identity, a calling, and an assignment.
+As Christians, they are uniquely bound in a new, shared identity that acts as an equalizer.

-In general, identity is who we are, calling is our purpose, and assignment is how we carry out our identity and calling daily – usually through a job.
+In general, identity is who we are, calling is our purpose, and assignment is how we carry out our identity and calling in our daily lives – usually through a job.

 There are infinite ways this can play out.
-A common example in modern culture is a person’s identity rests in being a respected, productive member of society.
+A common example in modern culture is that a person’s identity is rooted in being a respected and productive member of society.
 Their subsequent calling is to serve others, and their assignment could be a corporate worker, doctor, schoolteacher, stay-at-home mother, or any number of veritable options.

 Unfortunately, modern culture does us a disservice.
 Instead of teaching that our identity determines our calling and assignment – as is God’s design – it gives the false message that our assignment determines our identity.

-By placing the highest emphasis on assignment – the most visible part of life – society trains us to equate our own self-worth, and the worth of others, with profession.
+By placing the highest emphasis on our assignments – the most visible part of life – society trains us to equate our own self-worth and the worth of others with our profession.
 “What do you do?” is a far more common question than “Who are you?” or “Why are you here?”

-Attaching our identity to our current or aspiring assignment is unstable because assignment can change.
-If our identity is to be a respected and productive member of society, all is well when our assignment is intact as an employed worker, schoolteacher, doctor, or stay-at-home mother.
+Attaching our identity to our current or aspiring assignment is unstable because our assignments can change.
+If our identity is to be a respected and productive member of society, all is well when our job is intact as an employed worker, schoolteacher, doctor, or stay-at-home mother.

-Someone who is not employed or engaged in family or civic duty is often not considered productive or respected by society.
-If that is where their identity lies, then not only have they lost their assignment, they have lost their identity as well.
+Someone who is not employed or engaged in family or civic duties is generally not considered a productive and respected member of society.
+If that is where their identity lies, then not only have they lost their assignment, but they have also lost their identity.

-If we let our assignment determine our identity, to where will we turn when we lose our assignments?
+If we let our assignments determine our identity, where will we turn when we lose our assignments?
+We must find an alternative source of identity, one that is not determined by our assignment or lack thereof.

-The only infallible option is to place our identity not in our current or aspiring assignment, as the world teaches, but in something outside ourself – something unchanging, and eternal.
+The only solution is to place our identity not in our current or aspiring assignment, as the world teaches, but in something outside ourselves – something unchanging and eternal.

 In this sense, Christianity is the only infallible source of identity.
 Every Christian, regardless of ethnicity, background, and previous life – be it a rabbi or convict – is called to shed their old identity and put on a new one, the same one, in Christ alone.
 It is why Paul uses the concept of identity as an equalizer between Christians of different ethnic backgrounds.

-Paul’s letter to the Ephesians is a reminder that Christians get their identity not through themselves and their own notions of who they are, as modern culture teaches.
+Paul’s letter to the Ephesians is a reminder that Christians get their identity not from themselves and their own notions of who they are, as modern culture teaches.
 Nor do Christians get their identity through their families of origin, and who their parents tell them they are, as traditional culture teaches.
-Christians get their identity through Christ alone, and what He did for us.
+Instead, Christians get their identity from Christ alone, from who He says we are.

-There is no other worldly or religious alternative for identity that offers what Christ offers us through his death and resurrection.
+There is no worldly or religious alternative to the identity that Christ offers us through his death and resurrection.

 When our identity comes from a God who lived an earthly life and experienced temptation, suffering, and death to save us from the eternal separation that we deserve, nothing can take it away.